 - 1. Go over the instructions with participants. - 2.
-In reviewing the changes identified in Stream 3, Unit 1, Activity 3, also ask participants if their thinking regarding possible changes connected to their HRE work has evolved since the first week of the program.
+In reviewing the changes identified in Stream 3, Unit 3, Activity 4, also ask participants if their thinking regarding possible changes connected to their HRE work has evolved since the first week of the program.

-- 1. Use the Splash and Ripple image (see box p.6-20, Part.
-Man. p.6-18) to help participants visualize results over time connected with HR training.
+- 1. Use the Splash and Ripple image (see box on page 6-20, Part.
+Man. p.6-17) to help participants visualize results over time connected with HR training.
 You may want to produce a flipchart version of the image for your presentation. - 2.
-Then review the 'Logic Model' or 'Results Chain' presented in the box on p.
-6-21 (Part.
+Then review the 'Logic Model' or 'Results Chain' presented in the box on page 6-21 (Part.
 Man p.
-6-19).
-Explain the evaluation terms used to express results, i.e., immediate outcomes, intermediate outcomes and impact. - 3.
+6-18).
+Explain the evaluation terms used to express results, i.e., immediate outcomes, intermediate outcomes and longer-term outcomes. - 3.
 Provide some concrete examples of results from the IHRTP.
 (See page 6-22, Part.
-Man. p.6-20).
+Man. p.6-19).

-- 1. Divide participants into groups and instruct them to work together to develop 1 or 2 immediate outcomes and intermediate outcomes for their Individual Plans.
+- 1. Divide participants into groups and instruct them to work together to develop 1 or 2 immediate outcomes and intermediate outcomes for their Individual Plans, as well as a goal.
 They should work together to share ideas and information. - 2.
 Ask groups to volunteer examples from their work and write them on flipchart.
 Ask other participants for feedback on the responses.